 Modern smart devices, whether consumer, medical, or industrial, are complex systems that encompass diverse technologies.
-These devices typically require precision mechanics, electronics, sensors, high-power processors, firmware with complex digital signal processing (DSP), motion control, or machine learning algorithms.
+These devices typically require a combination of precision mechanics, electronics, microprocessors and algorithms.
 Each of these pieces requires a depth of expertise for delivery.

-Many companies have someone that attempts to fulfill the role of a systems engineer in addition to their duties as a senior engineer in another discipline.
-At Simplexity, our deep experience in motion control systems highlighted our need for dedicated systems engineers.
-Systems-level tasks include requirements gathering and analysis, system architecture, cross-disciplinary system optimization, and product test and verification.
-Simplexity’s systems engineers pull these diverse strands together to achieve stellar results.
+While many companies have someone that attempts to fulfill the role of a systems engineer in addition to their duties as a senior engineer in another discipline, Simplexity employs dedicated systems engineering experts with deep experience in motion controls and automation.

 Simplexity's Engineering Experience

 Simplexity’s engineering team is made up of engineers with advanced degrees from top universities in fields such as digital signal processing and feedback control systems.
 Our expertise also includes practical knowledge based on years of product development experience.

 This mix of knowledge and experience allows us to solve the most difficult problems for our customers, which is why product companies and engineering service providers have sought out Simplexity.
 We look forward to bringing the power of a systems engineering approach to your product.

 “Simplexity has a highly motivated, technically resourceful staff.
 For a complete project or for augmentation of an existing program, they are a go-to team in a crunch.”

 Director Instrumentation, Agilent Technologies